 Besides understanding the importance of having an open relationship with his patients, he believes the doctor patient relationship is a partnership for success.
 Preventative care starts with the patient, so we set the goals together, and work together to achieve them.
 What do you want to accomplish?
 Losing weight, reducing the need for meds?
 Fighting an addiction?
 He believes the doctor and patient should create a plan together and work through it.
 The patient should never feel alone.
 “Every patient who walks in your room has a reason they came.
 We have to find out what they want to talk about and help them.”

-If you’re looking for a great doctor who is understanding, knowledgeable, and will work by your side on your health goals, contact Dr. Ajibola’s office to schedule an appointment.
+If you’re looking for a great doctor who is understanding, knowledgeable, and will work by your side on your health goals, Dr. Ajibola may be the right doctor for you.

 Phone number: 727-372-1005